boyu-zhang-25/DropConnect_DPP/README.md

 	parser.add_argument('--teacher_path', type = str, help='Path to the teacher network (dataset).')
 ```

-For `dpp_edge`, it automatically saves the kernel created into a pickle file.
-Switch the flag `load_from_pkl` to save time if you want to run again.
+For `dpp_edge`, it automatically saves the kernels created for each node in a list into a pickle file.
+Switch the flag `load_from_pkl` in the `dpp_sample_edge_ts` method to save time if you want to run again.

-To get the NN dynamic order parameters (Q, T, R):
+To get the order parameters (Q, T, R) of the networks:
 >python3 evaluate.py --path_to_student_mask student_masks_dpp_node_6_3.pkl --path_to_teacher teacher.pkl --input_dim 500

 where the output pickle from the previous pruning process is named as `'student_masks_' + args.pruning_choice + '_' + str(args.student_h_size) + "_" + str(args.k) + '.pkl'`.

-## To compare dpp_node and dpp_edge on test dataset
+## To compare dpp_node and dpp_edge on the test dataset

 >python3 teacher_student.py --input_dim 500 --student_h_size 6 --teacher_path teacher.pkl  --nonlinearity sigmoid --pruning_choice dpp_edge  --mode normal  --trained_weights student_6.pth --procedure pruning --num_masks 100 --k 50